nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 `UiView` is the building block for the UI.
 Each `UiView` should preferably be responsible for only one UI functionality.

-Some of the key properties of a `UiView` are described below
+Some of the key properties of a `UiView` are described below.

-####Associated with a FXML ####
+#### Associated with a FXML
 Each UIView class is associated with a FXML file.
 For example, `TaskView` is associated with `TaskView.fxml` file.
 The corresponding FXML file will be loaded automatically when a new `UiView` instance is created.

-#### Attachable to one single parent node ####
+#### Attachable to one single parent node
-Each `UiView` can be attached to a parent node.
-At any point in time, there should always be a maximum of one parent.
+You can attach a `UiView` to a parent node.
+At any point of time, a `UiView` should always have a maximum of one parent.
 The parent node must be an object of `Pane` class or any of its subclasses.

-#### Idempotent rendering ####
+#### Rendered idempotently

-After being attached to a parent node, a `UiView` can be rendered by calling its public method `.render()`.
+After attaching a `UiView` to a parent node, you can render it by invoking its public method `render()`.
 Each render call is guaranteed to be idempotent, i.e. subsequent calls to `render()` will render the same UI, as long as the data do not change.

 #### Able to load subviews

 Each `UiView` has a mini lifecycle. `viewDidLoad` is run after `render` is called.
 There are a few uses of `viewDidLoad`:

-- Control UI-specific properties which cannot be done in FXML
+- Control UI-specific properties which cannot be done in FXML.
-- Set UI component values (e.g. using `setText` on an FXML `Text` object)
+- Set UI component values (e.g. using `setText` on an FXML `Text` object).
-- Attach subviews and propagate the chain
+- Attach subviews and propagate the chain.

 #### 2.1.2.
 UiStore ####